craftercms/docs/source/.new-ia/by-role/author/index.rst

 * Authors work in Crafter Studio

   * It is a web based application.
 There is nothing to install.
-  * It is multi-tenant so you can manage as many sites as you need to
+  * It is multi-tenant so you can manage as many projects as you need to
   * It provides a safe environment to make and preview content changes
   * All changes are versioned and audited
   * Once ready, content is submitted to workflow for approval